 Parameter Description Encryption Type (continued) AES-AES has been developed to ensure the highest degree of security and authenticity for digital information.
 It is the most advanced solution defined by IEEE 802.11i for security in a wireless network.
-WPA Pre-Shared Key The WPA-PSK key can be from eight to 64 characters and can be letters or numbers.
+WPA Pre-Shared Key The WPA Pre-Shared Key can be from 8 to 64 characters, either letters or numbers.
 This same key must be used on all of the wireless stations in the network.
-WEP Key (Key 1-Key 4) The WEP keys are used to encrypt data transmitted in the wireless network.
-There are two types of key length: 64-bit and 128-bit.
-Select the default encryption key from Key 1 to Key 4 by clicking on the appropriate circular button in Figure 4-5.
-Type the text for either 64-bit or 128-bit operation in the blank box next to the circular button that corresponds to the key you selected (Key 1-Key 4), keeping in mind the points listed below.
-64-bit-Type in 10-digit Hex values (in the A-F, a-f, and 0-9 range) or 5-digit ASCII characters (including a-z and 0-9) as the encryption keys.
-For example, "0123456aef" or "test1".
+Key Values #1-#4 The keys are used to encrypt data transmitted in the wireless network.
+Fill the text box, keeping in mind the points listed below.
+64-bit-Type in 10-digit Hex values (in the A-F, a-f, and 0-9 range) as the encryption keys.
+For example, "0123456aef".
+128-bit-Type in 26-digit Hex values (in the A-F, a-f, and 0-9 range) as the encryption keys.
+For example, "01234567890123456789abcdef".
 OK Button Click on this button to save your changes.